dgomes/pico_w_water_meter/README.md

 # Water Meter Sensor

-Monitor your water usage through a energy effient IoT device attached to your water provider meter (which happens to have a metal "butterfly wheel) like the JANZ JT200:
+Monitor your water usage through an energy-efficient IoT device attached to your water provider meter (which happens to have a metal "butterfly wheel) like the JANZ JT200:

 ![Water Meter](media/jt200.png "Water Meter")

-This project enables you to monitor the water usage of your house hold water usage through the use of a DIY water meter sensor built using:
+This project enables you to monitor the water usage of your household water usage through the use of a DIY water meter sensor built using:

 - [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
 - [Inductive Proximity Sensor Detection Switch - TL-W5MC1](https://www.aliexpress.com/item/32973109912.html)
 - [TI High-Speed CMOS Logic 14-Stage Binary Counter](https://www.ti.com/lit/ds/symlink/cd54hc4020.pdf)

-The RPI Pico W is very flexible in terms of power requirements, but in my case I use:
+The RPI Pico W is very flexible in terms of power requirements, but in my case, I use:

 - 18650 Battery
 - [18650 TP4056 Lithium Battery Charger Module With Protection](https://www.aliexpress.com/item/32930640893.html)